 (1) “Can you cater for coeliacs – that means I’m really strict gluten free and can’t even have a crumb of gluten?” and

-(2) Ask a couple of specific questions relating to what I’d like off the menu, for example:
+(2) Ask a couple of specific questions relating to what you’d like off the menu, for example:

-- Fancy chips?: check they’re in a separate fryer/oil to any gluten containing food
+- Chips: Check they’re in a separate fryer/oil to any gluten containing food

 - Do they have a separate area to prepare gluten free food?